 Finding the best deal on solar PV in Adelaide, (or anywhere in Australia), requires understanding what a solar PV system potentially offers its owner.
 Solar panels produce electricity only when the sun is shining, and how much electricity is generated depends on the intensity and duration of the sunshine.

-The average Adelaide rooftop receives 4 hours of peak sun per day, averaged across the year.
+In Adelaide, 1kW of solar PV capacity will generate approximately 4 kilowatt-hours (kWh) of electricity per day, averaged across the year.
 This number will be higher in summer and lower in winter, and the output of a solar system will fluctuate accordingly.
 With a 1.5kW solar array, 4 hours of peak sun will generate approximately 6kWh of electricity.
 A 2kW system in Adelaide will generate approximately 8kWh of electricity, a 3kW system in Adelaide will produce around 12kWh per day, and a 5kW system will generate around 20kWh per day.

 Federal Government Solar Rebates